-A victim and responding student have the right to have a non-attorney or attorney advocate at their own expense during meetings and the hearing phase of the process.
+A victim and respondent of Prohibited Sexual Conduct or Stalking have the right to have a nonattorney or attorney advocate at their own expense during meetings and the hearing phase of the process; however, they are not allowed to participate except during a hearing.
 If the victim or respondent does not have an advocate present for their hearing, FSU will appoint an advocate for that party.
 FSU-appointed advocates will conduct hearing cross examination, at no cost to the parties.

-Notice of outcome
+Notice of Outcome

-When required by law, the decision, which will be sent in writing, and simultaneously, to both reporting and responding parties, will include information consistent with Title IX, the Clery Act, VAWA, the Family Educational Rights and Privacy Act (FERPA), other applicable laws, and/or appeal procedures.
+When required by law, the decision, which will be sent in writing, and simultaneously, to both the Complainant and responding parties, will include information consistent with Title IX, the Clery Act, VAWA, the Family Educational Rights and Privacy Act (FERPA), the Privacy in State Employee Personnel Records Act, and other applicable laws, and/or appeal procedures.